glenjr009/Email-Spoofing-Detector/README.md

 ## ✅ Prerequisites

-Make sure the following are installed on your system:
+Make sure the following are installed:

 - 🐍 Python 3.13 or above
 - 🌿 Git